-The GRANIT team comprizes 7 permanent research members: 2 full professors (Professeur des Universités) and 5 associate professors (Maître de conférences).
+The GRANIT team comprises 8 permanent research members: 3 full professors (Professeur des Universités), 4 associate professors (Maître de conférences) and 1 research engineer, all from University of Rennes (UR).
 There are currently 8 PhD students in the GRANIT team.
 Table 1 lists the permanent staff and table 2 the current PhD students and other staff.